Double Copy for Celestial Amplitudes: Celestial Double Copy

-where we added a color index for the spin-one wavefunction and emphasized the spacetime dependence.
-In analogy to how spacetime derivatives act on wavefunctions in a momentum basis we define the generalized celestial momentum $K_\mu$ as
+where we dropped various labels and added a color index.
+In analogy to how spacetime derivatives act on wavefunctions in a momentum basis we define the generalized celestial momentum $K_\mu$ via $ \partial_\mu\phi(X)= K_\mu(X)\phi(X)$ as

-The explicit dependence of $K_\mu$ on spacetime is to be contrasted with the spacetime independent $k_\mu$ of the plane wave basis and is a precursor for the failure of the naive squaring procedure for celestial amplitudes.
-Note that this dependence on spacetime points is also present in the generalized momenta around plane wave backgrounds~\cite{Adamo:2017nia}.
+The explicit dependence of $K_\mu$ on spacetime is to be contrasted with the spacetime independent $k_\mu$ of the plane wave basis and is a precursor for the failure of the naive squaring procedure for celestial amplitudes. \\ \textbf{Three-Point Amplitudes.} From the Yang-Mills Lagrangian we extract the three-point vertex